xragua/xraybinaryorbit/paper/paper.md

 ### General Usage

 The software provides a user-friendly interface for managing the various parameters that influence orbital modulations.
 Upon first use, the user inputs parameters through a form, which are then saved in a file within the running directory.
 This file is automatically loaded in future runs, eliminating the need to re-enter all parameters.
- If the file is absent, the form will reappear for new inputs.
-Alternatively, setting `load_directly=True` will bypass the form and run the code using previously saved parameters (only if the file exists).

 ### Fitting Functions

-For fitting orbital parameters, the software offers two approaches: least squares (LS) and particle swarm optimization (PSO) (see [@10.1162/EVCO_r_00180,@pyswarms]), denoted by `_ls` and `_ps`, within the functions name respectively.
+For fitting orbital parameters, the software offers two approaches: least squares (LS) and particle swarm optimization (PSO) (see [@10.1162/EVCO_r_00180,@pyswarms]).
 The LS methods is faster but may fail to converge in certain cases, whereas the PS0 is more robust but computationally intensive.
-Key parameters for PSO include `num_iterations`, `maxiter`, and `swarmsize`.
-It is recommended to start with smaller values for these parameters (e.g., `num_iterations=3`, `maxiter=100`, and `swarmsize=20`) to evaluate computational demand and adjust accordingly.

-### Extended vs. Discrete Fitting

-The software provides two fitting methods: `extended` and `discrete`.
-When fitting data to a certain orbital modulation, a list of `values` (either energies, pulses or wave lengths) corresponding to `time sections` (e.g., phase-resolved spectra or lightcurve segments, wich have a defined time lenght) will be our data to fit.
-For short-period orbital modulations, which are often sinusoidal, the center of the time section may not properly represent the modulation (that would be a discrete approach, i.e. an discrete time/orbital phase for a discrete value).
-Instead, it’s necessary to consider the average modulation across the entire `time section` and fit that to the observed `values`.

-To handle this complexity, the `extended_binsize` parameter is used.
-If the size of the time section covers more than `extended_binsize` orbital phases (e.g., `extended_binsize=0.01`), the point is treated as extended; otherwise, it is treated as discrete authomatically, within the `extended` mode, which is the default.

-The `extended` approach can be utilized by providing a list of `time pairs`, or alternatively, a single list of `times` with one extra element compared to the `values` list, from which `time pairs` will be automatically created.
-If the list of `times` is the same length as the `values` list, the `discrete` approach will be used instead, even if the `extended` method was selected (a warnig will appear indicating it so).

 # Statement of Need